FarronF/limerick-council-meetings/meetings/2023/02/13-Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise and Planning Strategic Policy Committee - 12th December 2022.md

 *Quarter”.*

-In the absence of Cllr E. O’Donovan, this item was deferred to the next meeting of the SPC.--- **Item 3:**
+In the absence of Cllr E. O’Donovan, this item was deferred to the next meeting of the SPC.
+---
+**Item 3:**

 **Presentation on Shannon Foynes Port** **–** **Jerry Hallissey, Head of Business Development**